tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 But thinking that security through obscurity is makes you fail safe.
 Think again.

-Security through obscurity would be burying your money under a tree.
-The only thing that makes it safe is no one knows it’s there.
-Real security is putting it behind a lock or combination, say in a safe.
+Security by obscurity is a beginner fail! one thing is to keep secrets and make it harder to exploit, the other is to rely on secrets for security.
+The financials were doing it for long until they learned it does not work.

+It’s better to use known good practices, protocols and techniques than to come with your own, reinventing the wheel and trying to keep it secret.
+Reverse engineering has been done for everything, from space rockets to smart toasters.
+It takes usually 30min to fingerprint an OS version aling with libraries no matter how you protect it.
+Just looking at a ping RTT can identify the OS, for example.

+Finally, nobody ever got blamed for using best practices.
+Yet, if you try to outsmart the system it’ll all be your fault.

 - Use your public key to ssh into the machine instead of password login as suggested.

 - Take regular backups/snapshot’s of your server.
 That way if something funny does happen.
 You can always restore it to a previous state.

+- I kept a really easy to guess, dictionary based password.
+I have to admit it, this is simply the stupidest thing one can do.
+And yes, I did it.
+My only reasoning for doing that was that this was a throwaway server, but that makes up for no excuse for not following security practices.

-- KEEP A STRONG PASSWORD!
+KEEP A STRONG PASSWORD!
 Even though there is a brute force attack on your server, it is relatively very hard to crack the password if you keep a strong one.

 Bruce [has a nice essay](http://www.schneier.com/essay-148.html) about the subject here.
 Won’t repeat what he has said so take a look at it.